hdlguy/kria_ubuntu/petalinux/readme.md

 # Petalinux (2025.1) on Kria K26i

 ## Building Petalinux
-These instructions assume the K26i boot mode lines are set to boot from the SD card.
-See instructions below for KV260 dev kit.
+These instructions assume the K26i boot mode is set to boot from the SD card.
+See instructions below for two ways to do this with the KV260 dev kit.

 ### Download and uncompress sstate artifacts
 I find that the compile time download from petalinux.xilinx.com is unreliable.
 The trick is to have those files local.
 Then, in petalinux-config we point to the local files.